podium-lib/podlet/README.md

-This method returns the value of the `target` argument and internally keeps track of the value of `target` for use when the podlet instance is serialized into manifest content.
+This method returns the value of the `target` argument and internally keeps track of the value of `target` for use when the podlet instance is serialized into a manifest JSON string.

-In a podlet it is possible to define up to 4 proxy targets and each target can be a relative or absolute URI.
+In a podlet it is possible to define up to 4 proxy targets and each target can be the [pathname](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/pathname) part of a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) or an absolute URL.

 For each podlet, each proxy target must have a unique name.